 The MOL file is created by xjoda and stores the molecular system and basis set information used by xvmol and any AME that uses GAMESS integrals.
-The IIII, IIJJ, IJIJ, and IJKL files store the two-electron integrals in the AO basis.
-The one-electron integrals are also stored in IIII.
+The IIII file stores the oneelectron integrals and all totally symmetric two-electron integrals in the AO basis.
+This file will be very large for big basis sets.
+The other three files, IIJJ, IJIJ, and IJKL store two-electron AO integrals that are not totally symmetric.